agorakit/documentation/docs/en/install.md

 MAPBOX_TOKEN=null // Create a Mapbox account and generate a token to enable geolocalisation and display maps
 ```

+TIP: You need a working email server to be able to verify any registered user account.
+If you cannot verify your user account, you can always set the column `verified` to `1` inside the `users` table.

+### Install the packages

 Download all the packages needed: